AT WHITE HOUSE RECOVERY & DETOX

 There are multiple therapies designed to treat trauma, but trauma-focused cognitive behavioral therapy (TF-CBT) is one of the most useful.
 Survivors of disturbing events use TF-CBT to learn healthy coping mechanisms, address distorted ways of thinking, reframe upsetting beliefs, and develop interpersonal skills.
 These therapies aim to accomplish the following four objectives:

-Studies on the subject have revealed that people diagnosed with SUD are more likely to report having been subjected to distressing events and are also more likely to develop a severe response to future traumas.
+Studies have revealed that people diagnosed with SUD are more likely to report being subjected to distressing events and more likely to develop a severe response to future traumas.
 According to research from the Emory University School of Medicine in Georgia, a statistically high rate of substance abuse was found among adults who had experienced multiple childhood traumas.

 Not everyone who has anxiety over past abuse requires trauma therapy.
 Some people have life skills and ways of coping that keep them healthy and functional in their daily lives.
 A few signs that you might benefit from trauma therapy include the following: